wamp-proto/wamp-proto/spec/README.md

 	[12, 713845233, "wamp.error.notauthorized"]

-When a *Subscriber* is no longer interested in receiving events for a subscription it send an `UNSUBSCRIBE` message
+When a *Subscriber* is no longer interested in receiving events for a subscription it sends an `UNSUBSCRIBE` message

     [UNSUBSCRIBE, Request|id, SUBSCRIBED.Subscription|id]

-The `Request` is a random, ephemeral ID chosen by the *Subscriber* and used to correlate the *Broker's* response with the request.
-The `SUBSCRIBED.Subscription` is the ID for the subscription originally handed out by the *Broker* to the *Subscriber*.
+ * `Request` is a random, ephemeral ID chosen by the *Subscriber* and used to correlate the *Broker's* response with the request.
+ * `SUBSCRIBED.Subscription` is the ID for the subscription to unscribe from, originally handed out by the *Broker* to the *Subscriber*.

 *Example*